wyhitcs/team-letsencrypt/D2/developer_view.md

 There’s no doubt that all previous code is based on python library which is included the bottom layer.
 In addition, OpenSSL, a software library to be used to secure communications against eavesdropping or to ascertain the identity of the party at the other end, is also the base of authentication process .

 #Codeline Model
-In this section code structure of letsencrypt will be explored.
+In this section, code structure of letsencrypt will be explored.
 Build, Integration, Test and Release Approach also matters a lot in understanding the project organization.
 In addition, Technical Debt is also analyzed.

 ##Source Code Structure
 ![SourceCodeStructure](https://github.com/delftswa2016/team-letsencrypt/blob/master/D2/code.structure.png)